Cathy347Le/made-from-scratch/notes.md

 - Create Controller folder.
 Remove logic from the routes folder and have routes just handle routes and map to a controllers methods.
 Cleaner look.
   - authentication branch has Travis' way
   - route-controller-clean2 has Cathy's way aka ThinkMovie

+#### SETUP USER ENDPOINT

+- Get /api/users/login endpoint to work with Postman (backend version of console).
+Get Postman to send back your request